oracle/pgql-lang/index.md

 Variable-length graph patterns, on the other hand, contain one or more quantifiers like `*`, `+` or `{2,4}` for matching vertices and edges in a recursive fashion.
 This allows for encoding graph reachability (transitive closure) queries as well as shortest and cheapest path finding queries.

-PGQL deeply integrates graph pattern matching with subquery capabilities so that vertices and edges that are matched in one query can be passed into another query for continued joining or pattern matching.
-Since PGQL is built on top of SQL's foundation, it benefits from all existing SQL features and any new SQL features that will be added to the standard over time.

 PGQL is an [open-sourced project](https://github.com/oracle/pgql-lang), and we welcome contributions or suggestions from anyone and in any form.

 A basic example